 - E.1.
 Distances between stations and nodes - E.2.
 List of service facilities on the Belgian railway network - E.3.
 Roaming between GSM-R networks - E.4.
-Description of the service facility "Marshalling yard Antwerpen-Noord"
+Marshalling yard Antwerpen-Noord - E.4.1.
+Description of the service facility "Marshalling yard Antwerpen-Noord" - E.4.2.
+General conditions of use for the marshalling yard Antwerpen-Noord for the provision of marshalling services to third parties - E.4.3.
+Agreement on data sharing and confidentiality in the context of marshalling services